 But AI isn’t the only opportunity to leverage emerging technology.
 Upstart insurers and insurtech businesses leverage the cloud to make their applications scalable and secure at a reduced cost compared to server-based applications.
 They use chatbots to enable them to serve customers at scale — without adding staff.
 And they leverage automation — like touchless claims processing — to build efficiencies.

 You’ve probably heard the saying “Data is the new oil.”
 Even at oil company Shell, that’s true.
 The company has lately been trying to be more data-driven.
 They built perhaps the largest curated set of data on the planet and leverage it to solve business problems and drive growth.

 Many large businesses like Amazon have turned balance sheet liabilities into revenue streams.
 Amazon Web Services got its start when Amazon recognized they had vast expertise building cloud-based data solutions and turned that knowledge into the fastest-growing segment of their business.

 Housing your data shouldn’t be a liability.
-There are a number of ways insurers can innovate leveraging the data they have on hand.
-Examples include leveraging data to identify new opportunities – potentially with industry partners.
+There are several ways insurers can innovate by leveraging the data they have on hand.
+Examples include leveraging data to identify new opportunities — potentially with industry partners.
 For example, leveraging life event data to create products complementary to those events.
 You can also leverage data to target and identify sales opportunities.
 And you can use consumer data to build a better customer experience.